 The term hair transplant refers to the surgical process of extracting hair follicles and transplanting them to bald or thinning areas of the scalp.
-It is considered to be one approach to hair restoration which is concerned with the restoration of hair in general.
+It is considered one approach to hair restoration concerned with the restoration of hair in general.

-While surgery is one way to restore hair, other means include the use of drugs or medications that may include the use of synthetic or natural chemical compounds.
-The use of wigs and hairpieces help to mimic approximate the appearance of a restored head of hair.
+While surgery is one way to restore hair, other means include using drugs or medications that may include the use of synthetic or natural chemical compounds.
+The use of wigs and hairpieces helps to mimic approximate the appearance of a restored head of hair.
 But this practice is technically not a real hair restoration treatment.

 Is non-surgical hair replacement worth it?

-Non-surgical hair replacement uses liquid adhesive to affix a hair piece unit to the scalp.
+Non-surgical hair replacement uses liquid adhesive to affix a hairpiece unit to the scalp.
 In the long term, this hair care method is quite time-consuming.
 It involves having a technician apply the base portion to the scalp.
-It also must be removed by a specialist periodically in order to clean up flakes and debris which have accumulated.
+It must also be removed by a specialist periodically to clean up flakes and debris accumulated.
 The overall system can be uncomfortable for the wearer in hot temperatures as they sweat.
 It may not be completely foolproof as the position of the hairpiece may shift in wet conditions like when it rains or if the person wants to go swimming.
 Although it creates the look of a full head of hair, the wearer can still feel a sense of inauthenticity about using non-surgical hair replacement systems.

 Instead of wearing wigs and hairpieces, is it okay to use hair concealers after my hair transplant?

-Most doctors recommending waiting for the skin to heal completely before resuming the use of personal hair grooming products.
+Most doctors recommend waiting for the skin to heal completely before resuming personal hair grooming products.
 Although there are standard timeframes for average cases, it is best to speak to your doctor about when it would be safe to start using powdered concealers.
-As long as the skin has healed sufficiently, they would be less risky to the grafts compared to wigs and hairpieces which, again, can alter the angles of the inserted hair follicles.
+As long as the skin has healed sufficiently, they would be less risky to the grafts compared to wigs and hairpieces, which, again, can alter the angles of the inserted hair follicles.